 Forth Ports Authority information:

-2016 tide tables (this is a pdf file which will download and/or open in a new window) for Grangemouth, Rosyth, Leith, Burntisland, Methil, Dundee, River Tay bar.
+See “wind and tides” widget in the sidebar.
+One of the links is to a pdf file which will download (and/or open in a new window) listing tides for the year at Grangemouth, Rosyth, Leith, Burntisland, Methil, Dundee, River Tay bar.
 TIMES IN GMT.

 Here are a couple of the more useful tide predictions for us.
 (They will open in a new window).
 Don’t forget that these may need adjusting for BST (unlike the tables in the handbook).